 Before I had kids, I was so smug.
 I was sure I’d be such an excellent parent that my children would never argue.
 They just wouldn’t.
 They might have disagreements, but they would never, ever bicker or argue.
 I can hear you laughing; I am, too!

-My plan failed to take into account human nature, and specifically the human nature of kids.
-Oh my goodness, do my kids bicker and argue.
-It's so annoying.
-They are capable of such love and warmth -- and of arguing over who breathed that last air molecule.
+— and of arguing over who breathed that last air molecule.
 Most of the time I just want them to stop and I try to think of ways to get them to solve their own issues.
-Sometimes, though, one is clearly right and the other clearly wrong and I struggle with how to handle that.
+Sometimes, though, one is

 Not so obvious

 It might seem obvious: I tell one he is right and the other he is wrong.
 But it’s not that simple.
 In our house, discipline has always been an individual issue and not for the siblings to be

 included.
 We make an effort not to deal with disciplinary issues of one child in front of the other children; it just doesn’t feel fair.
 Given the nature of sibling rivalry, we don’t want to give any one child any additional ammunition against the others.

 But every once in a while, I feel like one of the kids needs to feel what it is like to have his or her parents stick up for them, to be on their side.
 While we, really, do this most of the time

 when dealing with the outside world, it’s a very difficult thing to do it in the home.
 But sometimes I just get the sense that one of them needs it.
 They need to know they are right in a situation,